momoso7/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 1: 11 November 2020
+### Day 1: 10 November 2020
 **Today's Progress**: I managed to complete FreeCodeCamp's Basic HTML and Basic HTML5.

-**Thougts**: I spent almost one hour doing this task.
+**Thoughts**: I spent almost one hour doing this task.
 Let's see what else I can do today.
  BTW, here is the link to my [FreeCodeCamp profile](https://www.freecodecamp.org/momoso7).

+ ### Day 2: 11 November 2020
+ **Today's Progress**: Finished the basic CSS section of FreeCodeCamp.
+Try to make a basic code related to what I've learn in [sololearn](https://code.sololearn.com/WeEcPOUQyc5x/#html).

+ **Thoughts**: So far, the stuffs I've learned is quite easy to understand.
+But to use them correctly can be a little bit tricky.
+Even when making this simple code, I spent a few minutes tinkering stuffs, changing the values of parameters, it's quite fun!
 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)